Nicholas Hagen: Columbus Crew

 On 12 December 2023, Hagen signed with Major League Soccer club Columbus Crew, and made his debut with his new side on 13 April 2024 by replacing an injured Evan Bush, in a match against Real Salt Lake.
 On 17 July, Hagen received his first start for Columbus after incumbent starter Patrick Schulte was called up for the United States Olympic team.
 On 9 August, Hagen would start in the Round of 32 Leagues Cup match against Sporting Kansas City and record his first ever clean sheet with Columbus in a 4–0 win.
 Hagen would start in the following round of the tournament, where his club would emerge victorious, beating defending champions Inter Miami CF 3–2.
 In the following two rounds of the tournament, Hagen would be benched as Patrick Schulte would return to the starting squad and Columbus would advance to the finals.
 However, in the final of the 2024 Leagues Cup, Hagen was given the starting nod, and his club emerged victorious, beating LAFC 3–1 to secure his first title with his new club.

-At the end of the 2024 season, Columbus Crew would announce that he would be staying for the 2025 Major League Soccer season.
+Hagen signed a contract extension with the Crew on 9 January 2025.
+He made his 2025 season debut on 24 May in a 3–2 loss at Charlotte FC, after starter Patrick Schulte suffered an injury in pre-game warm-ups.
+He started the next two games for his club, before departing for the 2025 Gold Cup for Guatemala.
+While playing for Guatemala, he suffered an injury and was sidelined for a month.
+He finished the season with three total appearances.